balena-io/docs/pages/faq/troubleshooting/faq.md

 ##### How does the device registration work over the VPN and how do you ensure the identity of the device on the first-time registration?

-The OS image you download from the UI has embedded credentials that allow the device to register to your fleet without user input on boot.
+The OS image you download from the UI has embedded credentials that allow the device to join your fleet without user input on boot.
 You should keep your downloaded images private.

 ##### If the device is installed behind a proxy/firewall and can’t be reachable on internet via direct connection, what are the pitfalls?

 The {{ $names.company.lower }} device supervisor needs to be able to access our cloud services in order for you to be able to manage your device.
-When the device is disconnected from the internet it still runs the fleet it has installed.
+When the device is disconnected from the internet it still continues to run the last release it obtained.

-##### How do you secure your own cloud to prevent malicious attack which may allow attacker to break-in our systems?
+##### How do you secure your own cloud to prevent malicious attack which may allow attacker to break-in to our systems?

 Generally, we try to follow good OPSEC practices for our systems.
 We support 2FA for user accounts and force all the connections to be over HTTPS.
 More details on our approach can be found on our [security page][security].